Curation

 Collections

 ISAS cares for the collections of the Illinois Department of Transportation (IDOT), the University of Illinois (U of I), and other entities.
 These include cultural items crafted by the first people to set foot in what is now Illinois to 20th-century materials, as well as documents associated with them.
 They include collections from the earliest archaeological excavations in Illinois to several of the largest archaeological projects carried out in the nation.
+Access to these collections or their data is granted on a case-by-case basis; more information and a request form are available on the Data and Collections page.

 The New Mississippi River Bridge Project